Advanced GitHub Actions

 Workflow syntax

-A workflow is defined in a YAML file in the .github/workflows
+A workflow is defined in a YAML file in the .github/workflows directory of a GitHub repository.

 The structure of a GitHub Actions workflow typically includes: